 Select from the available options:

-Down is an article going over the different type of form fields that can be created with little or no coding knowledge:
+In this article In-Depth Look Into Each Field Type, we go over the different types of form fields that can be created with little or no coding knowledge:

 This form field section is specifically designed to determine whether or not a field is required to submit the form:

-When set to "Yes" this is how it looks on the front-end, a red asterisk * will appear:
+When enabled, this is how it looks on the front-end, a red asterisk * will appear: